jiankian/ann_html_editor/example/README.md

 # html_editor_enhanced_example

-Demonstrates how to use the html_editor_enhanced plugin.
+Demonstrates how to use the ann_html_editor plugin.

 ## Getting Started